 The project site is located between Blue Springs Rd and Barneys Reef Rd and is in the centre of the NSW Government’s Central West Orana Renewable Energy Zone.

-Any potential visual impact from the solar farm will be minimised due to the local topography of the site and the surrounding vegetation.
-The potential layout of the solar farm will be designed to avoid visual impact from neighbouring dwellings.
+Any potential visual impact from the project will be minimised due to the local topography of the site and the surrounding vegetation.
+The potential layout of the project will be designed to avoid visual impact from neighbouring dwellings.

 Where there is any visual change, we are keen to work with our neighbours to reduce any impact and find a solution that benefits them and the solar farm.